javascript-tutorial/en.javascript.info/5-network/07-url/article.md

 ### Why URL?

-Lots of old code uses these functions, these are sometimes convenient, and by noo means not dead.
+Lots of old code uses these functions, these are sometimes convenient, and by no means not dead.

 But in modern code, it's recommended to use classes [URL](https://url.spec.whatwg.org/#url-class) and [URLSearchParams](https://url.spec.whatwg.org/#interface-urlsearchparams).